chathuraJayasankha/chathuraJayasankha.github.io/_pages/about.md

 About me
 ======
-I am a final year Biomedical and Electronics Engineering undergraduate at University of Moratuwa, Sri Lanka.
+My name is Uluwitike Gamage Chathura Jayasankha.
+Currently I am a final year Biomedical and Electronics Engineering undergraduate at University of Moratuwa, Sri Lanka.
+I studied in Richmond College, Galle and ranked 2nd among 33600 candidates in GCE Adavnced Level Examinations 2016 from Physical Science stream(Z-score of 2.9244).

 <!--
 Getting started